-Ray Bradbury Fahrenheit 451

-F Scott Fitzgerald The Great Gatsby

-Zora Neale Hurston Their Eyes Were Watching God

-Sue Monk Kidd The Secret Life of Bees

-Selection from Stories of Ourselves: The University of Cambridge International Examinations Anthology of Short Stories in English: The following ten stories: no. 3 Charles Dickens, The Signalman

-no. 5 Charlotte Perkins Gilman, The Yellow Wallpaper

-no. 6 Thomas Hardy, The Son's Veto

-no. 11 Arthur Conan Doyle, How It Happened

-no. 20 Graham Greene, The Destructors

-no. 23 Alex La Guma, The Lemon Orchard

-no. 29 Ted Hughes, The Rain Horse

-no. 35 Borden Deal, The Taste of Watermelon

-no. 38 Morris Lurie, My Greatest Ambition

-no. 44 Jhumpa Lahiri, The Third and Final Continent
+Jennifer Donnelly A Northern Light F Scott Fitzgerald The Great Gatsby no. 3 Charles Dickens, The Signalman no. 5 Charlotte Perkins Gilman, The Yellow Wallpaper no. 6 Thomas Hardy, The Son's Veto no. 11 Arthur Conan Doyle, How It Happened no. 20 Graham Greene, The Destructors no. 23 Alex La Guma, The Lemon Orchard no. 29 Ted Hughes, The Rain Horse no. 35 Borden Deal, The Taste of Watermelon no. 38 Morris Lurie, My Greatest Ambition no. 44 Jhumpa Lahiri, The Third and Final Continent